 - Trace: This national database gives public access to information on stolen articles reported to the National Crime Information Center at the FBI.
 Anyone can register and search the Trace database for free.
 You’ll need to create an account and provide the serial number of the item you’re checking on.
 Register at TraceChecker.com.

-Finding out whether someone pawned an item is on a “need to know” basis.
+That’s how to find out if someone pawned something.
+Finding out is on a “need to know” basis.
 If it wasn’t stolen from you (or you can’t prove it), then as far as the pawn shop is concerned, you don’t need to know.

 If you’re searching for your lost or stolen property, you may be able to find it in the pawn system.
 You’ll need to file a police report and provide proof of ownership.
 But work quickly, or your item may have moved around several times and be impossible to trace.
 We provide step-by-step guidance on what documents you’ll need, what to ask the investigators, and how to help the police find your items quickly.